xwal/awesome-stars/README.md

 ## Java

+- [HMCL-dev/HMCL](https://github.com/HMCL-dev/HMCL) - A Minecraft Launcher which is multi-functional, cross-platform and popular
 - [rainbow-me/react-native-cloud-fs](https://github.com/rainbow-me/react-native-cloud-fs) -
 - [facebook/buck](https://github.com/facebook/buck) - A fast build system that encourages the creation of small, reusable modules over a variety of platforms and languages.
 - [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework